goradar-inradar/.github/SUPPORT.md

+# RADAR (automatoninc) Organization - Getting Support

-This is the default SUPPORT file for this organization.
+This is the default SUPPORT file for the RADAR organization.